yaacovCR/graphql-spec/spec/Section 7 -- Response.md

 If the request included execution, the response map must contain an entry with key `data`.
 The value of this entry is described in the "Data" section.
 If the request failed before execution, due to a syntax error, missing information, or validation error, this entry must not be present.
-When the response of the GraphQL operation is a response stream, `data` may only be present in the initial payload. `data` must not be present in any subsequent payloads.

-When the response of the GraphQL operation is a response stream, both the initial payload and all subsequent payloads must contain an entry with key `hasNext`.
-The value of this entry is `true` for all but the last response in the stream.
-The value of this entry is `false` for the last response of the stream.
+When the response of the GraphQL operation contains incrementally delivered results, both the initial payload and all subsequent payloads must contain an entry with key `hasNext`.
+The value of this entry must be {true} for all but the last response in the stream.
+The value of this entry must be {false} for the last response of the stream.
 This entry must not be present for GraphQL operations that return a single response map.

-When the response of the GraphQL operation is a response stream, both the initial payload and any subsequent payloads may contain entries with the keys `pending`, `incremental`, and/or `completed`.
+When the response of the GraphQL operation contains incrementally delivered results, both the initial payload and any subsequent payloads may contain entries with the keys `pending`, `incremental`, and/or `completed`.
 The value of these entries are described in the "Pending", "Incremental", and "Completed" sections below.

 The response map may also contain an entry with key `extensions`.
 This entry, if set, must have a map as its value.
 This entry is reserved for implementers to